 After completing the equivalent of an M.S. in Computer Science at a leading French engineering school, Myriam went on to receive a Masters from the European School of Management in Paris (formerly, Ecole Superieure de Commerce de Paris) and an M.B.A. from Drexel University.
 She is fluent in French and conversant in German and knows the foundations of Arabic grammar.
 Myriam lives in University City with her husband and two daughters.
 In her spare time, Myriam practices yoga and experiments with her cooking group.

-Jen Horner brings her training in data management and her interest in global communication together in her role as partner liaison.
+Jen Horner brings her training in data management and her interest in global communication together in her role as marketing manager.
 Her background in social marketing and media studies and her professional work in the areas of marketing and social media strengthen her appreciation of language services as a key component of the global business environment.
 She holds a BA in Anthropology from Smith College and a Ph.D. in Communication from the University of Pennsylvania.

 Before coming to MTM LinguaSoft, Jen taught college courses in media studies and politics and headed up research and writing projects for a local educational media company.
 In her spare time she cooks for friends and family, enjoys both city living and the great outdoors, and likes to crochet hats.